 After 30 seconds, have them switch the cold cloth with the warm cloth.
 Try to sense the difference in temperature.

-Feedback like this helps retrain your brain.
+If you don’t point to the correct area, have them move your hand to that location.
+Then, open your eyes to visually absorb the information.
+Feedback like this helps retrain your brain to localize or pinpoint touch sensations.
 It’s like telling your brain, “I was not touched here, I was touched there.”

-Once you master this exercise, switch it up by having your assistant touch you with different textured objects, like a Q-tip or metal spoon.
+Repeat this exercise at least 10 times, preferably more!
+Once you master this sensory reeducation exercise, switch it up by having your assistant touch you with different textured objects, like a Q-tip or metal spoon.